LudovicEspeel/course-web-essentials/docs/82_docker_static/README.md

    * To view logs: `docker compose ps`
    * To view a list of the containers: `docker compose ls`

-Now everyone connected to the `devbit` network can access your website through its ip address.
+Now everyone connected to the `devbit` network can browse to your website via `http://<ip address>`.